schlueter/vagrant-personal/README.md

 # Vagrant Personal Synced Folders Plugin

 This is a [Vagrant](http://www.vagrantup.com) plugin to facilitate personally configurable synced folder locations per installation.
-It looks a candidate and asks the user to confirm the candidate or enter their own, and will validate the chosen folder before providing information about it as variables with can be used in synced folder declarations or passed to provisioning scripts.
+It searches upwards for a candidate and asks the user to confirm the candidate or enter their own, and will validate the chosen folder before providing information about it as variables with can be used in synced folder declarations or passed to provisioning scripts.

 ## Requirements